Title: A Watcher's Word

 She could joke about it but she liked her independence too.
 She was ‘just waiting’ she’d say when teased about some cute guy or other.
 Waiting for what?
 For the cute guys to grow up maybe, waiting to find someone who wouldn’t judge or smother her, someone that wasn't all ego and challenge.
 ‘Just waiting’, she'd shrug.

 In killing Ben and hence Glory, Giles had brought upon himself a vengeance curse from Glory's hell god brothers.
 He would fall to their domain and retribution when he died and in the meantime he would not know peace with himself or those closest to him.
 Willow had been researching but even she was drawing a blank in getting the thing lifted.
-Giles likened it to the Sword of Damocles and said he was fine about it.
-But understanding what was making him act crazy didn't make the crazies go away.
+Giles likened it to the Sword of Damocles and said he was fine about it, but all knew that understanding what was making him act crazy, didn't make the crazies go away.
 She had tried to protect him, to help him, keep him away from other people but it had taken Buffy a week to realise that she was the person that made him the most crazy of all.
 They hadn't worked out.
 They'd grated, they'd rubbed and she knew she’d have to let him go.
 Giles knew too on some level but he didn't understand why.
 He had a hard time with trust since he'd been cursed.

 George put his head around the door without knocking.
 "There's an incident in the library, Miss Summers.
 Can you come please?"